 - An option available to RQL is the inclusion of a material adverse change clause.
 Under a material adverse change clause the Executive will be able to terminate the employment agreement on the trigger of a material adverse change and receive a payment.
-Examples of material adverse changes could include a change in State Government, RQL ceasing to be a control body for the purpose of the Racing Act 2002 (Qld), or a change in either the make up of the RQL Board, reporting lines for the Executive or an organisational restructure. - 6.206.21 If there is a material adverse change, the Executive has the right to resign and if he or she does so, he or she will be entitled to payment of a sum calculated in accordance with a specified calculation.
-The payment would be a fixed payment of, say, no more than 12 months an amount equivalent to what the Executive would have received if they had remained employed by RQL for the balance of the term of the Executive Employment Agreement, plus a severance payment equivalent to redundancy. - You should note that, in our view, the Australian Taxation Office (ATO) will treat an amount paid as a result of a material adverse change in these circumstances as an employment termination payment as opposed to a genuine redundancy payment.
-This is because there has been no "dismissal" at the initiative of RQL. - 6.216.23 As an additional protection for RQL, we recommend making the payment conditional upon the execution of a deed of release, and a commitment for the Executive to serve a short transition period unless otherwise agreed.
+Examples of material adverse changes could include a change in State Government, RQL ceasing to be a control body for the purpose of the Racing Act 2002 (Qld), or a change in either the make up of the RQL Board, reporting lines for the Executive or an organisational restructure. - 6.11 If there is a material adverse change, the Executive has the right to resign and if he or she does so, he or she will be entitled to payment of a sum calculated in accordance with a specified calculation.
+The payment would be an amount equivalent to what the Executive would have received if they had remained employed by RQL for the balance of the term of the Executive Employment Agreement, plus a severance payment equivalent to redundancy. - 6.12 You should note that, in our view, the Australian Taxation Office (ATO) will treat an amount paid as a result of a material adverse change in these circumstances as an employment termination payment as opposed to a genuine redundancy payment.
+This is because there has been no "dismissal" at the initiative of RQL. - 6.13 As an additional protection for RQL, we recommend making the payment conditional upon the execution of a deed of release.